 Before stepping into your interview, be sure to tell your family or household members that you'll be on a virtual video conference for a job interview.
-Let them know you appreciate their help by keeping noise to a minimum and not interrupting you during your call.
-Giving them a cue for when you're finished, such as opening your office door, can help let others know whether you're still in your interview.
+Let them know you appreciate their help in keeping noise to a minimum and not interrupting you during your call.
+Giving them a cue for when you're finished, such as opening your office door, can let others know whether you're still in your interview.

 Dress in professional attire

 Even though it's a virtual meeting, this is still a formal job interview, and it's important to wear appropriate professional attire.
 Wearing an outfit you would wear to an in-person interview will give a positive first impression to the interviewer and enhance your confidence and presentation.

 Stay focused on the camera and screen

 Just as you would in a face-to-face meeting, be sure to look directly into the camera when answering questions or speaking to the interviewer.
 When the interviewer is talking, look at the screen, as if you are making eye contact.
 If you need to reference your resume or notes, you can easily have them below the monitor to glance at and stay on track.
 Be mindful of your facial expressions and gestures during your interview, and show your positivity and enthusiasm to emphasize your interest in the position.